Aman-techy/Creanext-promptgen/README.md

 ### Optional: tap into hosted LLMs

-The worker can call Groq's OpenAI-compatible API first (fast, stable) and fall back to Hugging Face or the deterministic template if the AI call fails.
+The worker can call Groq's OpenAI-compatible API first (fast, stable) and fall back to the deterministic template if the AI call fails.

-**Groq (recommended)**
+**Groq**

 1. Create an API key at https://console.groq.com.
 2. Store it as a secret: